-The complainant and respondent each have the right to bring fact witnesses to the hearing to testify on their behalf.
+The complainant and respondent each have the right to bring fact witnesses, who must first have been interviewed by the investigator(s), have proffered a written statement, or answered written questions, unless all parties and the Chair assent to the witness's participation in the hearing, to the hearing to testify on their behalf.
 All witnesses interviewed as part of the investigation will be notified of the date, time, and location of their portion of the hearing typically 5 days prior to the hearing.